debragail/api_doc/source/protocols/drone-delivery/index.html.md

 # Status

-A status update sent by the service provider to the service requseter
+A status update sent by the service provider to the service requester

 ## Arguments